This is a preview. Log in to read the full article. Don't have a log-in?

 Summary

-• At present, discrimination in employment is prohibited only on the grounds of sex, marital status, gender reassignment and maternity or adoption leave, although enabling legislation exists to introduce further prohibited grounds in the future.
+• Discrimination in employment is prohibited on the grounds of sex, marital status, gender reassignment and maternity or adoption leave, and from 1 October 2023 disability, race, carer status, sexual orientation, religion or belief.
 (See General)

 • Difference in treatment on the prohibited grounds is permitted in certain circumstances.
 (See Exemptions)